 Jana Johanna Haeckel is a German art historian, curator and lecturer based in Brussels.
 She holds a PhD in history of art and is associated senior researcher at the Lieven Gevaert Research Centre For Photography (KU Leuven/ UCL).

 Her written and curatorial work focuses on the critical reflection of visual representation and documentation strategies in (post-) photography.
 Working at the intersection of art history, visual culture and curatorial studies, a main research interest lies in the deeper understanding of the meaning and effects of images.
 That includes the ethics of photography, feminist theory and the history of decolonization.

-She currently operates as project manager for the Cultural Department of the Goethe-Institut Brussels, where she supervises the international postcolonial project "Everything Passes Except the Past" (2019/2020), the art programme Perruche and the residency programme Imagining Ecological Futures.
+She currently operates as curator and project manager for the Cultural Department of the Goethe-Institut Brussels, where she supervises the international postcolonial project "Everything Passes Except the Past" (2019/2020) and the nomadic art programme Perruche.
 Apart from her institutional work, she teaches art history and visual culture, currently at the Design Department of University of Applied Science and Art Dortmund (2017-- today) and writes for exhibition catalogues and magazines.
 She is a member of AICA International.

 Upcoming | Current

 International postcolonial project "Everything Passes Except The Past" with a festival and exhibition at Fondazione Sandretto Re Rebaudengo in Turin, September & October 2020.

 Exhibition "Resistant Faces - Photography in the Age of the Digital", Pinakothek der Moderne Munich, November 2020 - April 2021.